 Reinforce the fact that kids are, unfortunately, not welcome.
 Put it on your website, on your invitations, and on response cards.
 Ask members of your wedding party to spread the word, and make sure your parents are on board in case relatives ask them directly.

-Ask anyone close to the wedding to reinforce the fact that the event is adults only so that there is no confusion.
+Ask anyone close to the wedding, like your wedding party or family members, to reinforce the fact that the event is adults only so that there is no confusion.

 Don’t Make Exceptions

 If you’ve ever planned an adults-only wedding, you know that at least one parent will ask for you to make an exception for their child.

 Regardless of how old or how well behaved their kids are, stay firm in your decision.
 Allowing some children at the wedding and not others will only offend the guests whose kids were not included.

 One exception you could make is to allow all guests to bring their children to the wedding ceremony, but hold an adults only reception.
 Your wedding party may not be a place to accommodate kids, but the little ones can still get dressed up for the ceremony, if you wish.

 Just keep in mind that parents will have to bring their children home before the adults only reception to follow.

 If you’re caught in an awkward conversation where someone is pushing for their kids to be invited, have a plan ready.
 Use an excuse like the venue’s rules, available space, or other reasons that kids cannot attend.
 Prepare for pushback, but hold your ground.

 Prepare for Complaints